Ashish-Basetty/Ashish-Basetty/README.md

 An overview of a couple of my projects posted on my github:

+For fun over the summer, I taught myself OpenCV and how to build and train a YOLOv8 model through tutorials.
+I built a simple model that could translate sign langauge in real-time from a video, and trained it using data from my room.
+While it could be more accurate with hand pose detection or more advanced hardware than my PC's GPU, I am satisfied with the results and seems to work somewhat effectively given my dataset.

 In my class CS35L, I worked with a team to build a detailed event posting social app, using React.js, Material-UI, node.js, and MongoDB.
 Features include secure login, maps and location search functionality, friends, likes, and a detailed suggestion algorithm that takes into a account filters and preferences.

 For my musical analysis project, I used data science and a set of around 60 songs to train a basic model to distinguish between rap, acoustic, and EDM music.
 It turned out to have a decent accuracy of around 75% for classifying new music from one of the three genres, and I also built a basic ML model to try and classify data.
 While the ML model didn't prove effective likely due to overfitting, it was a good experience in applying data science to a practical application.